 It shocks many sports parents to find out what was allowed in a lower division is no longer allowed in a higher division.
-Places like Big 5 Sports and Dick’s Sporting Goods have trained professionals to help with these issues and measuring young athletes to select the appropriate gear.
-They can also help select the appropriate gear for your athlete and sport.
+Places like Big 5 Sports and Dick’s Sporting Goods have trained professionals to help with these issues.
+They can also measure young athletes and help select the appropriate gear for your athlete and sport.

 If your child has made it through try-outs and selected to play multiple positions, be prepared to buy equipment for all the positions they will play.
-A future Sporlo.com blog will discuss ways to cut costs on gear, fundraising ideas and enlisting help from extended family members.
+A future Sportlo blog post will discuss ways to cut costs on gear, fundraising ideas and enlisting help from extended family members.

 Sportlo.com will dive deeper with pointers in a future blog, but now is a good time to start organizing your athlete's gear, uniforms and practice uniforms to cut down on the “where’s my uniform” headaches on game days.